deltachat/deltachat-pages/en/help.md

 ## Can I re-use by existing private key?

 - Yes.
+The best way is to send an Autocrypt Setup Message from the other client.
+Look for sth. like **Start Autocrypt Setup Transfer** in the settings on the other client and follow the instructions shown there.

-Importing it at "Advanced settings / Manage private keys".
-Caution: Make sure, they key is not protected by a password or remove it before.
+- Alternatively, you can import the key manually at "Advanced settings / Manage private keys".
+Caution: Make sure, the key is not protected by a password or remove it before.

 If you don't have a key or don't even know you would need one - don't worry: Delta Chat generates one as needed, you have to do nothing.